 As Gotcha aims to complete its initial rollout in time for this year’s St. Patrick’s Day celebrations, local government entities and community organizations, like BRAC, are prepared for a boom in bicycle ridership with planned upgrades to bicycle and pedestrian infrastructure.
 In working to build out infrastructure for alternative transportation modes, local stakeholders are calling attention to an oft-overlooked facet of our region’s infrastructure, while investing in the future economic competitiveness of the region through its BikeShare program.

-As the Policy and Research Project Manager, Jonathan LeMaire provides leadership on initiatives and policies, project management, research analysis and administration for initiatives that advance BRAC’s annual policy agenda.
-Jonathan acts as the staff lead for BRAC’s Quality of Place Committee in addition to focusing on transportation, workforce development, education, crime, health care and other economic competitiveness factors.
+As the Policy and Research Project Manager, Jonathan LeMaire provides leadership on initiatives and policies, project management, research analysis and administration for initiatives that advance BRAC’s annual policy agenda, specifically focusing on transportation, workforce development, education, crime, health care and other economic competitiveness factors.